 This section is to show you some examples of The Meta Model in NLP.
-We already covered the basis of the Meta Model in the last blog (if you didn’t catch it, just go to the home page and see ‘recent posts’).
+We already covered the basis of the Meta Model in the last blog (if you didn’t catch it, just click that last link).

 Let’s start with